-Organize Travel Photos from Previous Trips
+Organize Travel Photos From Previous Trips

 One of the best ways to vicariously travel is through your own past trips!
 If you were smart enough to organize your travel pictures, go ahead and dust off your old travel photo albums and take a trip down memory lane.

 Pro Tip: Travel photos make the best souvenirs…but only if they are high quality pics!
 Use the time when you are unable to travel to work on your photo-taking skills – and consider upgrading your camera.
-We travel with a DSLR Canon Rebel – it’s perfect for beginner photographers and takes excellent pictures!
+We travel with a DSLR Canon Rebel – it’s perfect budget camera for beginner photographers and takes excellent pictures!